 Full strength indeed.

 Brand New Day was founded by Shane "Hooksie" Hooks, and runs events all over the country.
-Brand New Day have been running the Rotorua half since 1999.
-Originally based in Taupo, the event moved to the picturesque Blue Lake in Rotorua in 2006 to find a better class of triathlete.
+Brand New Day have been running the Rotorua.
+Suffer. since 1999.
+This dude designed the Taupo Ironman course, true story.
+Originally Hooksie’s half was based in Taupo but the event moved to the picturesque Blue Lake in Rotorua in 2006 to get away from all the latte triathletes.

 Tikitere Hill.
 This photo makes the climb look pretty flat.
 Yeah Na.
 It's not.
 It's the climb where it all begins.